Toolkit

-Our Clean Air Toolkit for Islington brings together everything you need to reduce air pollution.
-Written and designed in partnership with Islington air pollution officers, the Clean Air Toolkit for Islington outlines the different options to consider when looking at reducing air pollution, as recommended by Islington Council.
+The Islington Clean Air Toolkit was created in response to our own efforts to reduce air pollution.
+Written and designed in partnership with Islington air pollution officers, the Toolkit is a simple guide to the best ways to reduce air pollution locally, as recommended by Islington Council.

-For more information see the video of the launch event with an overview of the toolkit, case studies and contributions from parents, schools and Islington Council.
+For an indepth look at the thinking behind the Toolkit, watch our recording of the launch event with an overview of the toolkit, case studies and contributions from parents, schools and Islington Council.

 Helena McKeown, Islington Clean Air Parent